 Configure it like this:

 Next, we will need to log in to the MariaDB console and create a database for the Backdrop CMS.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Backdrop CMS installation:

 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘backdrop.conf’ on your virtual server:

 Add the following lines:

 Backdrop CMS will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Backdrop CMS.
 Thanks for using this tutorial for installing Backdrop CMS (content management system) on your Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official Backdrop CMS website.